find your perfect postgrad program

 Taught masters degree

 Taught masters degrees require 180 credits worth of work, made of a combination of taught modules, projects and a dissertation.
 The individual masters modules are usually worth between 10 and 30 credits each, depending on their length and the amount of assessment required.
 In some cases taught masters are merely graded as a pass or fail, but commonly taught masters degree grades are fail, pass, merit (or credit) and distinction.
-The boundaries for this are usually 50% for a pass, 60% for a merit and 70% for a distinction as the table illustrates.
+The boundaries for this are usually 50% for a pass, 60% for a merit and 70% for a distinction, as the above table illustrates.
 This masters degree grading system will be covered in greater detail later.

 Masters degree by research